marymlucas/COVID-19/covid-19-reopenings.md

   mutate(date = mdy(date))
 ```

+The blue line is the date FL started to reopen

 ``` r
 # plot select states (initially selecting some of the states where people are protesting, will refine with more precise selection)
 states = c("Florida", "Georgia", "Michigan", "California", "Illinois", "Pennsylvania")